CREAITIVE-THINKING/Predicting-Employee-Attrition-Using-Neural-Network/README.md

 The notebook demonstrates a comprehensive approach to solving a multi-output classification problem using neural networks, showcasing skills in data preprocessing, model architecture design, and critical evaluation of model performance.

-ChatGPT used to debug ansd assist in coding.
+ChatGPT used to debug and assist in coding.